 If you and your partner are struggling to see eye to eye, you may want to join separate support groups.
 No two people react to infertility the same way.
 If you are feeling depressed, you may want to join a group of other people who feel the same way you do.
 They will understand, and be able to help you through the process.
 Similarly, if your partner feels detached, they may benefit from joining a support group that meets their needs, even if it isn’t the same group you are in.

 Don’t Give Up

 The journey of overcoming infertility is a long, exhausting road.
 However, with determination and modern medicine, it is possible.
 Along the road you may feel drained.
 You may feel distant.
 This is okay.

 For more help getting your physical health and mental well-being in check, be sure to reach out to Dr. Toni today.
-Schedule your free strategy session today to start planning a path toward better health.
+You can also schedule a free strategy session today to start planning a path toward better health.

 About Dr. Toni A. Haley